yiisoft/yii2/framework/UPGRADE.md

   Mail view rendering is now encapsulated into `yii\mail\Template` class.
 * Properties `view`, `viewPath`, `htmlLayout` and `textLayout` have been moved from `yii\mail\BaseMailer` to `yii\mail\Composer` class, which now encapsulates message composition.
+* `yii\captcha\CaptchaAction` has been refactored.
+Rendering logic was extracted into `yii\captcha\DriverInterface`, which instance is available via `yii\captcha\CaptchaAction::$driver` field.
+All image settings now should be passed to the driver fields instead of action.
+Automatic detection of the rendering driver is no longer supported.
+* `yii\captcha\Captcha::checkRequirements()` method has been removed.

 Upgrade from Yii 2.0.12
 -----------------------